 It doesn’t make a lot of sense to choose between a dedicated IP vs shared IP address based on price alone.
 Rather, it’s important to consider what’s included in the cost of the type of plan you choose, as well as the quality of the web host.

 There are a lot of myths and misinformation out there surrounding dedicated IP and shared IP addresses.
 Hopefully, this post helped provide a little insight into which is the better option for hosting your WordPress site.

 - Just because a WordPress host uses shared IP addresses doesn’t mean it’s offering shared hosting.
 There’s a difference between the two.
 We use shared IP addresses by default here at Kinsta, but we don’t offer shared hosting.

 - The speed of your site won’t be harmed by using a shared IP address.

-- If you’re using a high-quality WordPress host, you don’t need to be concerned with SEO being impacted.
+- If you’re using a high-quality application, database, and managed WordPress host (like Kinsta), you don’t need to be concerned with your SEO being impacted.

-- Changing IPs is fine.
+- You cannot migrate your IP between hosting providers.
+However, changing IPs is fine.
 Fortune 500 companies do this all the time.